FOR IMMEDIATE RELEASE:

 According to Glandorf, "The most famous of Lutheran composers, J.S.
 Bach was deeply influenced by the Reformation composers Johann Walter, Heinrich Schütz, Dietrich Buxtehude, Johann Pachelbel.
 In turn, Bach’s own music, his Cantatas in particular, had a profound influence on those who came after him, especially Felix Mendelssohn, Johannes Brahms, Hugo Distler, and, in our own time and city, Kile Smith.
 Our season’s lineup will reflect those influences and inspirations.”

-For the fifth season, Choral Arts Philadelphia presents the popular Bach at Seven series, monthly mid-week hour-long programs of choral and chamber music.
-This year, the repertoire is dedicated to the composers influenced by the Reformation, including a world premiere by the Philadelphia composer David Carpenter.
-A Love So Still is set to Dietrich Bonhöffer's poem Von guten Mächten from his “Letters and Papers from Prison.”
+Choral Arts Philadelphia continues to present the popular Bach at Seven series, monthly mid-week hour-long programs of choral and chamber music.
+In the series’ fifth year, the repertoire spans five centuries to highlight the composers influenced by the Reformation, including a world premiere by David Carpenter.
+A Love So Still (as translated by Carpenter) is set to Dietrich Bonhöffer's poem Von guten Mächten from his “Letters and Papers from Prison.”

-On December 31, 2017, the recently established tradition of a New Year’s Eve celebration continues with performance of Claudio Monteverdi’s Vespro della Beata Vergine (1610), which marks the composer's 450th birthday.
+On December 31, 2017, the recently established tradition of a New Year’s Eve celebration returns with performance of Claudio Monteverdi’s Vespro della Beata Vergine (1610), which marks the composer's 450th birthday.
 In 2014 and 2016, the New Year’s Eve performances of J.S.
-Bach Christmas Oratorio were sold out, with the latest performance broadcast live on WWFM Classical Music Network.
+Bach Christmas Oratorio were sold out, with the live broadcast of the latest concert on WWFM Classical Music Network.

-In March 2018, the organization will hold a special tribute program in Philadelphia’s Chestnut Hill, dedicated to the 70th anniversary of Michael Korn, the founder of Bach Festival, the Philadelphia Singers, and Chorus America.
+On March 25, 2018, the organization will hold a special program in memory Michael Korn, the founder of Bach Festival, the Philadelphia Singers, and Chorus America.
 “Michael was such an innovative figure in Philadelphia's musical life,” – Glandorf said.
 “In fact, it was his original vision of a performing organization with chorus and orchestra with our region's great musicians to which I wanted to return when I took over as artistic director of the Bach Festival in 2007.”

 Bach at Seven Series: Fall 2017